 The larynx, or voice box, is located in the neck and performs several important functions.
 The larynx is involved in swallowing, breathing, and voice production.
 Sound is produced when the air that passes through the vocal cords causes them to vibrate and create sound waves in the pharynx, nose, and mouth.
-The pitch of sound is determined by the amount of tension on the vocal folds (cords).
+The pitch of the sound is determined by the amount of tension on the vocal folds (cords).

 Last But Not Least: Preventative Care for the Throat

 By following the above six tips you will have more control over keeping your throat healthy.
 Preventative measures are always best.
 Remember to stock up on hand sanitizer wipes for those shopping carts and gas pumps.

 Begin now to form better habits on a daily basis.
 Take good care of yourself.
-Should you have questions on throat problems, I am available to answer them below.
+Should you have questions about throat problems, I am available to answer them below.